ynput/OpenPype/website/docs/project_settings/settings_project_global.md

 `oiiotool` is used for transcoding, eg. `oiiotool` must be present in `vendor/bin/oiio` or environment variable `OPENPYPE_OIIO_PATHS` must be provided for custom oiio installation.

 Notable parameters:
 - **`Delete Original Representation`** - keep or remove original representation.
-If old representation is kept, but there is new transcoded representation with 'Create review' tag, original representation looses its 'review' tag if present.
+If old representation is kept, but there is new transcoded representation with 'Create review' tag, original representation loses its 'review' tag if present.
 - **`Extension`** - target extension.
 If left empty, original extension is used.
 - **`Transcoding type`** - transcoding into colorspace or into display and viewer space could be used.
 Cannot use both at the same time.
 - **`Colorspace`** - target colorspace, which must be available in used color config.
 (If `Transcoding type` is `Use Colorspace` value in configuration is used OR if empty value collected on instance from DCC).